 You will be given more information about the type of treatment most suitable for you by your treatment team.

-Some gynaecological sarcomas react to hormones oestrogen and progesterone; these hormones feed the cancer and make the cancer grow.
-50% of leiomysarcomas in the uterus are hormone positive and endometrial stromal tumours are almost always hormone positive.
+Around half of leiomysarcomas in the uterus are hormone positive and endometrial stromal tumours are almost always hormone positive.
 Ideally, your tumour should be hormone tested after your initial surgery and the results will either be positive or negative.
-You can ask your oncologist to confirm whether your tumour has been tested or not.
+You can ask your oncologist to confirm whether your tumour has been hormone tested or not.

 If you have previously been on hormone replacement therapy, please speak to your doctor to enquire as to whether this type of treatment is appropriate for you.